CDJ

 A CDJ is a specialized digital music player for DJing.
 Originally designed to play music from compact discs, many CDJs can play digital music files stored on USB flash drives or SD cards.
 In typical use, at least two CDJs are plugged into a DJ mixer.
 CDJs have jog wheels and pitch faders that allow manipulation of the digital music similar to a vinyl record on a DJ turntable.
-Many have additional features such as loops and beat analysis that are not present on turntables.
-Additionally, some can function as DJ controllers to control the playback of digital files in DJ software running on a laptop instead of playing the files on the CDJ.
+Many have additional features that are not present on turntables, such as looping, beat analysis, and adjusting tempo independently of pitch.
+Additionally, some can function as DJ controllers to control the playback of digital files in DJ software such as VirtualDJ and Serato.

-Many pro audio companies such as Gemini Sound Products, Denon, Numark Industries, Stanton Magnetics, and Vestax produced DJ quality CD players.
-In 1993 Denon was the first to implement a 2 piece rack mounted dual-deck, variable-pitch, CD player with a jog wheel and instant cue button for DJs.
+Many pro audio companies such as Gemini, Denon DJ, Numark, Stanton, and Vestax produced DJ quality CD players.
+In 1993 Denon DJ was the first to implement a 2-piece rack-mounted dual-deck variable-pitch CD player with a jog wheel and instant cue button for DJs.
 It quickly became the industry standard and was widely adopted in most clubs and mobile DJs throughout the 90s up until 2004 when Pioneer made an impact with the CDJ-1000.
-Currently, Pioneer DJ CD players are now the most commonly found in dance clubs and are seen as the industry standard by many DJs.
+Pioneer DJ CDJs have since become widely regarded as the industry standard.

-The Pioneer CDJ-400, CDJ-800, CDJ-850K, CDJ-1000, CDJ-900, CDJ-2000 and the latest model CDJ-3000 have a vinyl emulation mode that allows the operator to manipulate music on a CD as if it were on a turntable.
+The Pioneer CDJ-400, CDJ-800, CDJ-850K, CDJ-1000, CDJ-900, CDJ-2000, CDJ-3000, and CDJ-3000X have a vinyl emulation mode that allows the operator to manipulate music on a CD as if it were on a turntable.
 Models released prior to the CDJ-1000 lacked this feature.
 Pioneer CDJs released after the CDJ-400 can play from USB sticks as well as CDs.
 Pioneer integrated its software rekordbox with the CDJs to prepare music with cue points, accurate BPM, and search/playlist functions.
-For unknown reasons, the Pioneer CDJ-300 is left out of most popular accounts on CDJs.

 1990s

 CDJ-500

-The CDJ-500 (known as the Mark 1 once the second version was released) was recognized by Pioneer as their first CDJ CD player, released in 1994.
-However, there was a Pioneer CDJ-300 that was released in 1992.
+The CDJ-500 (known as the Mark 1 once the second version was released) was recognized by Pioneer DJ as their first CDJ CD player, released in 1994.
+However, there was a Pioneer CDJ-300 that was released in 1994 as a budget model for the CDJ-500.

-The first Pioneer player to have a Jog Dial, (although Technics were the first to feature a jog dial in 1986 with the SL-P1200), allowing for cueing of the CD unlike rack-mounted CD players that were common at the time.
+The CDJ-500 was the first Pioneer DJ player to have a Jog Dial, (although Technics SL-P1200 was the first ever to feature a jog dial in 1986), allowing for cueing of the CD unlike rack-mounted CD players that were common at the time.
 It included a loop function, as well as loop-out adjust, and other facilities associated with looping samples from the track being played.
 The pitch control was +/- 10% only, and Master Tempo allowed the pitch to be locked despite tempo changes being made.

-All models of the 500 had top-opening CD loading, which is opposite to all the later ranges of CDJs (starting with CDJ-100S in 1999) which have since had front slot-loading of discs.
+All models of the CDJ-500 had top-opening CD loading, which is opposite to all the later ranges of CDJs (starting with CDJ-100S in 1999) which have since had front slot-loading of discs.